kucharzykt/apex-inspector/README.md

 3. **Add dynamic action** with type "Inspector", recommended use is page load dynamic action on page 0 (affects all the pages)

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change 👍

 ## License 📝